-- 1. Tenants of the Glendale Townhome complex must meet the following requirements: - A. Tenants must own the vehicle being registered for parking and prove ownership by providing the manager with the vehicle registration in the Tenant's name.
+1. Tenants of Family Housing Units must meet the following requirements:

+- A. Tenants must own the vehicle and have the title in their names, have a current Minnesota driver's license and current insurance coverage. - Tenants of the Glendale Townhomes must register for parking and prove ownership by providing the manager with the vehicle registration in the Tenant's name.
 Tenants may not register a relative or friend's car.
-The Tenant must own the car and have the title in their name, have a current Minnesota driver's license and current insurance coverage, in order to be eligible for parking privileges.
 Each household may have a maximum of 2 vehicles.
 There must be a licensed driver, who is a household member, for each vehicle. - B. The car must have a valid license plate and current license tabs in accordance with Minnesota State and local ordinances. - C. The car must be in operable condition and be able to run at all times. - 2.
-Tenants of Scattered Site must meet the following requirements: - A. Tenants must own the vehicle and have the title in their names, have a current Minnesota driver's license and current insurance coverage. - B. The car must have a valid license plate and current license tabs in accordance with Minnesota State and local ordinances. - C. The car must be in operable condition and be able to run at all times. - 3.
 PARKING AREAS Cars may be parked only in the designated spots for a Tenant's particular unit.
-Cars and other vehicles may not be parked on the lawn.

-- 4. CAR REPAIRS Tenants may not make repairs to their vehicles including changing oil or replacing mechanical parts. - 5.
+Cars and other vehicles may not be parked on the lawn. - 3.
+CAR REPAIRS Tenants may not make repairs to their vehicles including changing oil or replacing mechanical parts. - 4.
 TOWING The MPHA reserves the right to tow all vehicles without notice if they present a hazard or otherwise jeopardize the safety of others.
 In the event that a Tenant's vehicle does not meet the requirements of this procedure MPHA will tow the Tenant's vehicle at the owner's expense.